OSVR/OSVR-Specs-and-Proposals/Interface Class Specifications/EyeTracking/EyeTrackerInterface.md

 ### Relation to other classes
-**Factoring**: An eye tracker may contain additional features (For example, streaming eye images) that are best factored into other devices classes, such as Imaging.
-The eye tracker device class is only concerned with reporting gaze direction, detecting blink events, and few additional features(TBD) .
+**Factoring**: An eye tracker may contain additional features (for example, streaming eye images) that are best factored into other devices classes, such as Imaging.
+The eye tracker device interface class is only concerned with reporting gaze and blink data.
+This means that physiognomy data (such as pupil size, pupil aspect ratio, IPD, IOD, eye relief) should be reported in other interface classes: in particular, as analog channels, with meters as the distance units.
+The JSON device descriptor provides the ability to describe the semantic meaning of these channels.

+An eye tracker that provides 3D eye tracking may also want to report a tracker sensor for each eye.
+While the data described below as a point and a direction does not fully constrain a 6DOF rigid pose, it can be converted into one by choosing -Z as gaze-forward and assuming Y is up (that the eyes are not rotating in their sockets).
+This is not an opthamologically-valid assumption but it is valid for many other uses of eye tracking.

 **Eye tracking from other classes**: Eye tracking algorithms could be created as analysis plugins taking in input from an imaging interface.